localization qa tester

 • Serve as a linguistic backup for your language.

-• Document localization process, workflow, and linguistic needs, perhaps in a glossary.
+• Document translation process, workflow, and linguistic needs, perhaps in a glossary.

 Don’t forget to include information about the skills, tools, and the process — such as which specific teams this person will work with, the title of who they report to, and why the role matters to the organization.